gmdsi/GMDSI_notebooks/docs/intro/intro_to_bayes.md

 print("having seen it's dead is {0:.3f}".format(PthnwDd))
 ```

+    Probability that partner failed to water the plant
+    having seen it's dead is 0.372

 Alternatively, we can see the converse: How likely did our partner water the plant given that it's alive?

 $$P\left(\theta_w | d_a\right) = \frac{P\left(d_a | \theta_w\right) P\left(\theta_w\right)}{P\left(d_a\right)}$$